uperl/Test2-Tools-HTTP/README.md

 - http\_tx->connection\_error.

-    True if there was a connection error during the most recent `http_request`.
+    The connection error if any from the most recent `http_reequest`.

 - http\_tx->location